If You Were Injured in a Truck Accident and need an Attorney, Don’t Wait. Call Munley Law Personal Injury Attorneys.

 What Causes Large Truck Accidents in Philadelphia?

 Some of the most dangerous and congested highways in Pennsylvania, such as the Delaware Expressway (I-95), the Schuylkill (I-76), and the Blue Route (I-476), run right through the middle of Philadelphia.
-Larges trucks barrel down these roads every day to reach the suburban areas surrounding Philly, as well as hopping the Northeast Extension or crossing into New Jersey.
-According to a recent article from the Philadelphia Inquirer, truck drivers are constantly frustrated driving through Philly because of the high level of congestion on our streets.
+Larges trucks barrel down these roads daily to reach the suburban areas surrounding Philly and hop the Northeast Extension or cross into New Jersey.
+According to a recent article from the Philadelphia Inquirer, truck drivers are constantly frustrated driving through Philly because of the high congestion level on our streets.
 And with frustration, traffic, and tight deadlines, truck accidents in Philadelphia are bound to occur.

 When you get into an accident with a truck, finding the cause of the accident is essential to your case.
 An experienced truck accident lawyer can help you navigate the challenges of finding the cause of your accident.
 Common causes of trucking accidents include: